google/tcmalloc/docs/rseq.md

 For the default value of `Shift=18`, this allows us to cache nearly 32K objects per CPU.

-We have allocated capacity for `end-begin` objects for a given size class.
+We have allocated capacity for `end-begin` objects for a given size-class.
 `begin` is chosen via static partitioning at initialization time.  `end` is chosen dynamically at a higher-level (in `tcmalloc::CPUCache`), as to:

-* Avoid running into the next size classes' `begin`
+* Avoid running into the next size-classes' `begin`
-* Balance cached object capacity across size classes, according to the specified byte limit.
+* Balance cached object capacity across size-classes, according to the specified byte limit.

 ## Usage: Allocation